humanetech-community/awareness-program/campaigns/aware-prepare/README.md

 <!-- A longer, more elaborate description (one or more paragraphs of text) -->

 The awareness campaigns that are defined in this project are complex beasts.
-They need lots of skills, coordination and activity by many contributors.
+They involve lots of skills, coordination and activity by many contributors.
 A single campaign can only succeed if there are enough of the right people willing to spend their time on it.
 Likewise, the more contributors we find, the more campaigns that we can work on in parallel.

 So the first part of this campaign involves the community building and growth hacking that is required to get more people on board.